dsimcha/dstats/README.md

 ======

 A statistics library for D, emphasising a middle ground between performance and ease of use.
-This repository is a fork of David Simcha's https://github.com/dsimcha/dstats created to bring the library up to date and enable dub support.
+The library has recently been brought up-to-date and should work with recent D compilers.

 Building